Click below to provide feedback on your library instruction session today. It should only take 1-3 minutes to complete.

 For example:

-These factors depend on how, and from whom, Forsyth Library purchased the e-book.
+These factors depend on how, and from whom, Tebo Library purchased the e-book.
 If you have trouble accessing an e-book, please Ask Us for help, and we will try to resolve it for you as quickly as possible.

 ProQuest Ebook Central is a highly interactive ebook database that covers all academic subject areas.
 The collection currently includes more than 186,000 titles from more than 280 of the world's leading academic, STM, and professional publishers.
 Install Adobe Digital Editions to download and read ebooks offline on your laptop or on your iOS or Android device.
 You will also need to create a free Adobe ID account to read the book.